strategineer/personal-website/content/blog/2024-10-03/index.md

 Let's start with the premise of the Wizard Knight for context and then I'll start talking about Able of the High Heart.

-An American boy is Alice in Wonderland-ed into a fantasy world based on Arthurian myth, Norse and Christian theology.
+In the Wizard Knight, an American boy is Alice in Wonderland-ed into a fantasy world based on Arthurian myth, Norse and Christian theology.
 Soon after, he's physically transformed into an adult man who's jacked out of his mind but retains the young and impressionable mind of the young boy he really is on the inside.
-The story is framed as a letter written by the main character to his brother in America to explain everything that's happened to him since he left his home.
+The story is framed as a letter written by this boy to his brother in America to explain everything that's happened to him after he was transported to this other world.

 **Spoilers below for Gene Wolfe's novel The Knight, if the premise seems interesting you should read it!**

 Able of the High Heart, which isn't a birth name but a name given to him by the Fate-like character he meets at the start of his journey, is this American boy.
 He's an interesting protagonist and let's talk about why.

 Everything about Able of the High Heart's behaviour and thoughts stems from the discrepancy between his young mind and his adult body.
+And the fact that he's partially amnesiac and somewhat of an empty vessel for characters like Sir Ravd of Redhall to pour particular ideas about the world into.

 Able is forever changed due to his brief encounter with a knight named Sir Ravd of Redhall, early on in his journey (even before Able is physically transformed into an adult man).
-Although it's not framed that way at the time, it becomes clear throughout the first novel.
+Although it's not framed that way at the time, throughout the rest of the text it becomes clear that Able meeting with Sir Ravd had a far reaching and lasting impact on Able.

 During his brief encounter with Sir Ravd, Able learns many things that deeply influence his beliefs and understanding of the world he's been transported to.

-Able learns that being a knight isn't about money, a big horse, an accolade but it's about honor.
+Able learns that being a knight isn't about money, a big horse or an accolade.
+Being a knight is about honor, above all us.

 {{< quote "48" >}}
 “[...]
 It is honor, Able.
 A knight is a man who lives honorably and dies honorably, because he cares more for his honor than for his life.
 If his honor requires him to fight, he fights.
 He doesn’t count his foes or measure their strength, because those things don’t matter.
 They don’t affect his decision.”